 Star Ticket is the brainchild of the brother-sister duo of Thet Mon Aye & Zarni Nway Oo.

 In Myanmar, bus travel is the most common form of transport that people choose to take.
 People consider it to be more convenient and efficient than train travel even for longer cross-country travel.
 However, booking tickets for these bus rides can be troublesome.
 Myanmar was still stuck in the analog era of ticket booking and this young sibling duo decided to change that for the betterment of the people and their country.

 Slowly and gradually, the co-founders worked hard for creating awareness to this seemingly new system and their hard work has started to pay off.
 Currently Star Ticket links more than 20% of Myanmar’s bus operators to places where passengers may pick up their tickets.
 That is a big achievement considering that they had no access to Venture Capitalists and had to bootstrap their company.

 Luong Duy Hoai (Vietnam) – Founder & CEO, Giao Hang Nhanh

 Vietnam, like Myanmar and other developing countries, is notorious to be a little behind in terms of technology.
 Luong Duy Hoai was well aware of this fact.
 He also knew how internet and technology can create convenience as well as jobs for his people.

 Realizing the potential of the Vietnam’s market provided and the reduced competition in ecommerce sector, he started his own ecommerce company by the name of Giao Hang Nhanh, which loosely translates to ‘Fast Delivery’.

-The company slowly but surely captured a substantial portion of market and as a result expanded exponentially.
-Currently, the company employs more than 1000 people and averages more than 10,000 order per day.
+The company slowly but surely captured a substantial portion of the market and as a result, expanded exponentially.
+Currently, the company employs more than 1000 people and averages more than 10,000 orders per day.